 Establish vesting parameters, whether time or performance-based, and determine the distribution rules for the plan (i.e. change of control, retirement, employment separation, etc.).

-Careful planning in the design stage of an LTIP will ensure strong alignment with company goals as well as achieve a line of sight between employee contributions and company success.
+Careful planning in the design stage of an LTIP will safeguard strong alignment with company goals as well as achieve a line of sight between employee contributions and company success.
 Additionally, a well-designed LTIP can motivate and retain key contributors.